Amber Sutliff, licensed mental health counselor in the state of florida

 Co-occuring Conditions

-Those with eating disorders and unresolved trauma often also cope with body dysmorphia, body image distress, codependency, depression, anxiety, intrusive thoughts, obsessions/compulsions, relationship distress/avoidance, and self-harm behaviors.
+In addition to eating disorders and unresolved trauma, I also help clients work through body dysmorphia, codependency, depression, anxiety, intrusive thoughts, obsessions/compulsions, relationship distress/avoidance, family conflict, and self-harm behaviors.
 These behaviors are often additional ways that someone numbs themself and copes with unresolved pain from their past.
 Toxic shame often leads to these behaviors, and these behaviors are often followed by shame.
 Because of this, you may be stuck in a cycle of repeating the behavior and isolating from support.
 I work with individuals who are noticing they are stuck in these patterns and wanting to learn how to form new, more beneficial ones.

 Billing and Insurance